southamptonjitsu/website/resources/pages/art/introduction.md

 Regular practice of Jitsu will improve your:
 * **Strength**: You will see improvements in your fitness, co-ordination and posture, as well as general physical ability.
-* **Skills**: As well as applied situational awareness and self-defence skills, Jitsu nurtures your overall confidence and leadership ability
+* **Skills**: As well as applied situational awareness and self-defence skills, Jitsu nurtures your overall confidence and leadership ability.
 * **Spirit**: Jitsu requires a focused, yet relaxed mindset; this makes it a great way to hone your self-discipline and concentration.